 What Is a Fellowship Program?

 The term “fellowship” can be hard to define because it’s often used to describe a variety of different programs.
 In undergrad circles, for example, the term may be used to refer to merit-based scholarships awarded to a student to help them pay for their academic pursuits.
-Occasionally, private-sector employers will use the term to describe an entry-level job opportunity that’s geared towards recent college graduates.
+Occasionally, private-sector employers will use the term to describe an entry-level job opportunity that’s geared toward recent college graduates.

 But, in general, fellowships are monetary awards that are given to scholars to help provide funding for their education.
 Usually, fellowships: